unitaryfund/openquantumhardware-workshop/index.md

 A full or compact view of the full [QCE21 Program](https://qce.quantum.ieee.org/workshops-program/).

 ## Talk Abstracts

+#### Jacob Taylor, University of Maryland/JQI - "Enabling the quantum ecosystem"

 #### Carmen G. Almudever, Technical University of Valencia - "Closing the Gaps Between Open Quantum Software and Hardware"
 **Abstract**